Coolest Homemade Cat in the Hat Costume Ideas

 These costumes were inexpensive and very fun to make.

-For Thing 1 and 2, I purchased red-footed sleepers ($5 a piece at Target), cut out 2 pieces of white felt in the shape of circles and wrote “Thing 1″ & “Thing 2″ in black marker, then safety-pinned them to the front of the sleepers.
+I purchased red-footed sleepers ($5 a piece at Target), cut out 2 pieces of white felt in the shape of circles and wrote “Thing 1″ & “Thing 2″ in black marker, then safety-pinned them to the front of the sleepers.

 For their hair, we purchased a bottle of blue hair gel ($6 Sally’s Beauty Store) and teased it to stick straight up.

-For Cat in the Hat, we used a black pair of pants and long-sleeved shirt that was around the house (cost free ;) ), cut out an oblong piece of white felt and safety-pinned to the black shirt for the white belly of the Cat in the Hat.
+We used a black pair of pants and long-sleeved shirt that was around the house (cost free ;) ), cut out an oblong piece of white felt and safety-pinned to the black shirt for the white belly of the Cat in the Hat.

 We then borrowed a “Cat in the Hat” hat from a relative (can also be purchased at any party store for relatively cheap), cut triangles from black felt for the ears and pinned to the brim of the hat.
 The Cat in the Hat necktie was fashioned out of a piece of red ribbon, tied around her neck in a bow.